-The second criterion affects the accuracy of the methods.
+The second criterion is the accuracy of the methods.
 Most applications need the exact transformation parameters of the object as input for further investigations like precise metric measurements.
 In the area of quality control, in addition, the object in the search image must be precisely aligned with the transformed reference image to ensure a reliable recognition of defects or other variations that influence certain quality criteria, e.g., by subtracting the gray values of both images.
 We determine the subpixel accuracy by comparing the exact (known) position and orientation of the object with returned parameters of the different candidates.

 The computation time represents the third evaluation criterion.
-Despite the increasing computation power efficient and fast algorithms are more important than ever.
+Despite the increasing computation power of modern microprocessors, efficient and fast algorithms are more important than ever.
 This is particularly true in the field of object recognition, where a multitude of applications enforce real time computation.
 Indeed, it is very hard to compare different recognition methods using this criterion because the computation time strongly depends on the individual implementation of the recognition methods.
-Nevertheless, we tried to find parameter constellations (see section 3.2) for each of the investigated approaches that at least allow a qualitative comparison.